 - Neurological symptoms: migraine or other headaches, hyperactivity or other behaviour disturbances, irritability and mood changes, problems with thinking, restless legs

 - Other symptoms: joint and muscle pain, fatigue.

 There are numerous food chemicals (both naturally occurring and synthetically produced and added to foods) that can induce these symptoms listed above.
-Chemicals that can do this include Salicylates, amines, glutamates, numerous preservatives, antioxidants, colours and flavours.
+Chemicals that can do this include: salicylates, amines, glutamates, a range of preservatives, antioxidants, colours and flavours.

 Irritable Bowel Syndrome

-Irritable Bowel Syndrome (IBS) specifically is now reported at some stage of life in 20% of Australians.
+Irritable Bowel Syndrome (IBS) is common.
+It is reported in 20% of all Australians.
 IBS is a functional gut concern that affects the quality of life of many Australians.
 It impacts lifestyle by causing sufferers to experience excessive wind out the bottom end (flatus), tummy bloating, discomfort or even pain around the abdomen and altered bowel habits.
-Bowel habits may be expressed as loose bowel motions or constipation, and even both can occur alternatively from day to day.
+Bowel habits could be loose or hard, and sometimes both can occur alternatively from day to day.
 Getting to the toilet with urgency can be another feature in some people and all these symptoms combined can make socialising or even leaving home a very stressful and anxiety-provoking event.

 IBS symptoms can be brought about by stress alone, however in 80% of cases, avoiding fermentable sugars (which are present in various foods, even those considered healthy core foods) can bring about releif from these bothersome gut symptoms.